geudde/attic-chest/pages/04.season-3/17.meeting-38/07.hercules/docs.md

 Dauntless they onward speed secure of fame,
 At least thus great Alcides gives his name;
 And now his satellites in homage wait
-Their Master’s exit from th’Olympian gate;
+Their master’s exit from th’Olympian gate;
 The counsel meet when pure effulgent light
 Illumes the sable drapery of the night.
 Forth from Urania’s crest a radiant stream
 Unites with Luna’s chaste and silv’ry beam;
 That rest upon the stranger’s spangled vest
 Whose splendor fades by genuine lustre pressed.
-And as the circle the Impostor eyes,
+And as the circle the impostor eyes,
 “What need we further proof?”
 Urania cries,
-“Presumptuous Meteor of electric flame
+“Presumptuous meteor of electric flame
-Dar’st thou assume our noble Hero’s name,
+Dar’st thou assume our noble hero’s name,
 Whose valiant deeds recorded in the sky,
 In yonder starry constellation lie?
 Deceive no more our truth enquiring eyes
-As some new Planet of th’eastern skies —
+As some new planet of th’eastern skies —
 *Hence!* Where imagination — fiction’s free —
 *Utopia’s isle* is only worthy thee?
 Thy punishment be just, altho’ severe,